Alignment complete relational Hoare logics for some and all: Alignment automata, adequacy, and verification conditions

-It is well known that (\ref{eq:VC}) is equivalent to \( \hat{an}(n) \subseteq \PRE(\tranSeg{n,m})(\hat{an}(m)) \) using the universal pre-image operator.
 The VC (\ref{eq:VC}) says that for every transition from control point $n$ and store $s\in an(n)$, if the step goes to control point $m$ with store $t$, then $t$ is in $an(m)$.
 Annotation $an$ is \dt{valid} if the VC is true for every pair $(n,m)$ of control points.
+In most automata, including those we derive from programs, some pairs $(n,m)$ have no transitions, in other words $\tranSeg{n,m}$ is empty.
+In that case the VC (\ref{eq:VC}) is true regardless of $an(n)$ and $an(m)$.

+In case the stores of $A$ are variable stores, a set $S$ of $A$-states is \dt{finitely supported} provided that for each control point $n$ the set of stores $\{t \mid (n,t)\in S \}$ is finitely supported.
+Similarly for states of an alignment product.
+We say $A$ is finitely supported if its transition relation acts on finitely many variables.\footnote{This can be formalized as follows: $\dom(\trans)$ is finitely supported and for any $x$ outside the support of $\dom(\trans)$ and any states $(n,s)$ and $(m,t)$, if $(n,s)\trans(m,t)$ then $(n,\update{s}{x}{i})\trans(m,\update{t}{x}{i})$ for all $i\in\nat$.} An annotation $an$ is finitely supported provided $an(n)$ is, for all control points $n$.